Giovanni Franken

-Giovanni Francesco Zacharias Franken (born 14 November 1977) is a retired footballer who played as a midfielder and head coach of the under-21 team of ADO Den Haag.
+Giovanni Francesco Zacharias Franken (born 14 November 1977) is a professional football coach and former player.

-Born in the Netherlands, Franken represented the Netherlands Antilles at international level.
-He was also head coach of the Aruba national football team between October 2013 and August 2015.
+Born in the Netherlands, Franken, a midfielder, represented the Netherlands Antilles at international level.
+He was also the head coach of the Aruba national football team between October 2013 and August 2015.

-Career

 Club career

 Born in Rotterdam, Franken played club football for Feyenoord, DOTO, Dordrecht, VVM, RKC Waalwijk, BVV Barendrecht and RVVH.
 He moved from DOTO, where he was captain, to BVV Barendrecht in May 2006.
 He signed for RVVH in February 2007.

 International career

-He represented Netherlands Antilles at international level, earning 8 caps between 2004 and 2008, which included 7 games in FIFA World Cup qualifying matches.
+Franken represented Netherlands Antilles at international level, earning eight caps between 2004 and 2008, which included seven games in FIFA World Cup qualifying matches.